Lost-Empire-Entertainment/Elypso-engine/README.md

 ### Prerequisites

 ```
-- Windows 11 (untested on older versions but Windows 10 should work fine too)
+- Windows 10/11 (untested on older versions)
 - gpu with openGL 4.6 support
 - Visual Studio 17 2022 (untested on older VS versions and other IDEs)
 - CMake downloaded and set up with CMake/bin folder added to environment path